seen? Like shiny scales, this animal is commonly seen in

 stick to the hard surface.

-A young animal is more mobile and can
+Sometimes called the tree-climbing clam, the young animal is more mobile and can

 move around by using its extendible foot.
 A young animal is